SaiKiran23022002/NOTES-APP/README.md

 # NotesApp FrontEnd

 - This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.1.
 The title of the project is NOTES-APP.
-This is a notes application where a user can register and login and store his/her notes and also view them if needed.
+This is a notes application where a user can register and login and store his/her notes and also view and delete them if needed.

 ## Components